346291

 Chegg may have had a bad quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.

-Although Chegg isn't a bad business, it probably wouldn't be one of our picks.
-Its revenue growth has been uninspiring over the last three years, and analysts expect growth to deteriorate from here.
-And while its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits, the downside is its ARPU has declined over the last two years.
-On top of that, its growth in users has been lackluster.
+We cheer for everyone who's making the lives of others easier through technology, but in the case of Chegg, we'll be cheering from the sidelines.
+Its revenue growth has been weak over the last three years, and analysts expect growth to deteriorate from here.
+And while its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits, the downside is its users have declined.
+On top of that, its ARPU has declined over the last two years.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.